Official Prospect Generation Challenge Rules (the Rules)

 Travel and Awards

-At least one member of each Finalist team must be available to travel to Toronto, Canada, in March of 2019 to participate in the Challenge event.
+At least one member of each Finalist team must be available to be in Toronto, Canada, on Saturday, February 29, 2020 to participate in the Challenge event.
 Each Finalist team member is solely responsible for obtaining any requisite visas or travel documents, and for his or her own insurance arrangements.
 All Finalists are solely responsible for payment of any taxes owing as a result of their receipt of any cash distributions or investment.

 If the winner is a team, only the Designated Representative will be notified.